SemEval/SemEval2023/schedule.md

 Online poster sessions will be held on Gather.

-In-person oral, poster sessions and invited talk will be held in the  Queens Quay except for Allyson Ettinger's invited talk (joint with *SEM), which will be in Pier 5.
+In-person oral, poster sessions and invited talk will be held in the  Queens Quay except for Junyi Jessy Li's invited talk (joint with *SEM), which will be in Pier 5.
 Oral sessions and talks will also be streamed on Zoom.

 ### Thursday, 13th July